Mroyyy/Biophysics/README.md

 ## Third step

 In this step we had to determine the effect of replacing each interface residue with Ala throughout ΔGA-B and plot the obtained results, highlighting those residues that are more relevant to the interface stability.
-To calculate this we just added some code:
+To calculate this we just added some lines of code:

 ```ruby
 with open("res_ala.txt", "a") as res_ala: